 One year of experience as an Employment Security Program Assistant.

-One year of experience as a WorkSource Specialist 2 or Tax Specialist 2 - ES or equivalent.
+One year of experience as a WorkSource Specialist 2 or equivalent.

 A Bachelor's degree in public or business administration, political science, or closely related field, and two years of professional or technical experience in employment and training or unemployment insurance programs.

 Additional qualifying experience may be substituted, year for year, for education.

 Revised definition, distinguishing characteristics, minimum qualifications and title change (formerly Employment and Training Program Coordinator l ES): 9-13-85.

 Revised definition, minimum qualifications, delete distinguishing characteristics, general revision: 9-18-96 (Eff.
 10-11-96)

 New class code: (formerly 30200) effective July 1, 2007.